almosr/preic/README.md

 line option to specify the name for the file where the list will be dumped.

 I found helpful to put `REM` commands to specific lines (even temporarily), so you could find your way in the processed code.
-The `REM` commands remain untouched by pre-processing.
+The `REM` commands remain untouched by pre-processing, unless you specify the `r` optimisation flag that instructs the processing to remove these commands.

 Breaking up your code into individual files that contain a specific part could also help.
 By simply commenting out the `#include` directive you can skip the entire code that would run from that file.

+You can make use of conditional processing to make your debug commands included for later use without disrupting the released version.

 Typical mistake is to mix up the line label (`{#...}`) with the variable label (`{@...}`).
-When you use line label instead of variable that usually produces a compile or runtime error.
+When you use line label instead of variable that usually produces a compiling or runtime error.
 However, the other way around a variable could be interpreted as a line number for a `GOTO` instruction for example.
 When that happens then the execution would jump to the line that is calculated from the value stored in the variable.
 Quite often an unused variable contains 0, so the program restarts immediately and most likely it would just keep repeating this in a loop.